mbasso/gccx/docs/cli.md

 ```

 gccx will lookup to a `.gccxrc` in the directory of the file being compiled.
 If one does not exist, it will travel up the directory tree trying to find it.

+## Examples

+You can find an example of cli usage [here](https://github.com/mbasso/gccx/tree/master/examples/cli).